This article appeared on Tiny Buddha.

 7. I’ve let go of competing with others.

 I now know that my need to fight is nothing but my ego’s scream for self-validation.
 I don’t need anyone to lose any game so that I can feel good about myself.
-I love harmony, collaboration, and win-wins.
+I love harmony, collaboration, and win-win.

 I’ve stopped comparing myself to others.
 I choose to connect with people from a place of love instead of fear, and I believe in abundance.
 I choose to believe that we live in a supportive Universe, where there is enough of everything and for everyone, including myself.